Taming-the-BEAST/FBD-tutorial/README.md

 ## Running BEAST 2

 Now you are ready to start your BEAST analysis.
 BEAST allows you to use the BEAGLE library if you already have it installed.
-BEAGLE is an application programming interface and library that effectively takes advantage of your computer hardware (CPUs and GPUs) for doing the heavy lifting (likelihood calculation) needed for statistical phylogenetic inference {% cite ayers12}.
+BEAGLE is an application programming interface and library that effectively takes advantage of your computer hardware (CPUs and GPUs) for doing the heavy lifting (likelihood calculation) needed for statistical phylogenetic inference {% cite ayers12 --file FBD-tutorial/master-refs.bib %}.
 Particularly, when using BEAGLE's GPU (NVIDIA) implementation, runtimes are significantly shorter.

 >Execute **bearsDivtime\_FBD.prior.xml** and **bearsDivtime\_FBD.xml** in BEAST2.
 You should see the screen output every 1,000 generations, reporting the likelihood and several other statistics.